OWASP/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A3-Sensitive_Data_Exposure.md

 * Verify independently the effectiveness of configuration and settings.

 {%- include t10_subsection.html token="exampleAttackScenarios" pos="left" -%}
 **Scenario #1**: An application encrypts credit card numbers in a database using automatic database encryption.
-However, this data is automatically decrypted when retrieved, allowing an SQL injection flaw to retrieve credit card numbers in clear text.<br>
+However, this data is automatically decrypted when retrieved, allowing a SQL injection flaw to retrieve credit card numbers in clear text.<br>

 **Scenario #2**: A site doesn't use or enforce TLS for all pages or supports weak encryption.
 An attacker monitors network traffic (e.g. at an insecure wireless network), downgrades connections from HTTPS to HTTP, intercepts requests, and steals the user's session cookie.
 The attacker then replays this cookie and hijacks the user's (authenticated) session, accessing or modifying the user's private data.
 Instead of the above they could alter all transported data, e.g. the recipient of a money transfer.<br>